Siege of Petersburg: Beefsteak Raid (September 14–17)

-On September 5, a scout attached to the Jeff Davis Legion, Sgt.
-George D. Shadburne, gave a report to Wade Hampton on his reconnaissance behind the Union lines.
-At about 5 miles east of Grant's headquarters at City Point, a supply depot at Coggins Point on the James River, he found "3,000 beeves [beef cattle], attended by 120 men and 30 citizens, without arms."
-Just two days earlier, Robert E. Lee had suggested to Hampton that Grant's rear area was "open to attack."
-On September 14, while Grant was in the Shenandoah Valley conferring with Sheridan, Hampton led about 4,000 men in four brigades southwest from Petersburg along the Boydton Plank Road and followed a looping course through Dinwiddie Court House, Stony Creek Station, and by early morning on September 15 had crossed Blackwater Swamp at Cook's Bridge.
-At 12 a.m. on September 16, Hampton launched an attack in three columns: Rooney Lee's division on the left against the Union troops camped at Prince George Court House, the brigade of Brig.
-Gen. James Dearing on the right against Cocke's Mill, and the brigade of Brig.
-Gen. Thomas L. Rosser and a detachment under Lt.
-Col. Lovick P. Miller in the center to seize the cattle herd.
-The surprise attacks met only minimal resistance and by 8 a.m., Hampton's men were driving 2,486 cattle south toward Cook's Bridge.
-A Union attempt by 2,100 cavalrymen under Brig.
-Gen. Henry Davies Jr., to intercept the Confederates and their prize was unsuccessful and Hampton retraced his steps back to Petersburg, turning the cattle over to the Confederate commissary department.
+On September 5, a Confederate scout gave a report to Hampton on his reconnaissance behind the Union lines.
+At a supply depot at Coggins Point on the James River, he found approximately 3,000 beef cattle, attended by 120 men and 30 citizens, without arms.
+Just two days earlier, Lee had suggested to Hampton that Grant's rear area was "open to attack."
+On September 14 Hampton led about 4,000 men in four brigades southwest from Petersburg along the Boydton Plank Road and followed course through Dinwiddie Court House, Stony Creek Station.
+By the morning of September 15 the force had crossed Blackwater Swamp at Cook's Bridge.
+In the early morning of September 16, Hampton launched a surprise attack which met only minimal resistance.
+Hampton's men drove the captured herd of 2,486 cattle south toward Cook's Bridge.
+An attempted intervention by 2,100 Union cavalrymen under Brigadier General Henry Davies was unsuccessful.
+Hampton was able to retraced his steps back to Petersburg and turned the cattle over to the Confederate commissary department.
 For days, the Confederate troops feasted on beef and taunted their Union counterparts across the lines.
 A visitor to Grant's headquarters asked the general, "When do you expect to starve out Lee and capture Richmond?"
 Grant replied, "Never, if our armies continue to supply him with beef cattle."

-Union offensives, late September
+Engagements north of James River

 New Market Heights (September 29–30)

 During the night of September 28–29, Butler's Army of the James crossed the James River to assault the Richmond defenses north of the river.
 The columns attacked at dawn.
 After initial Union successes at New Market Heights and Fort Harrison, the Confederates rallied and contained the breakthrough.
 Lee reinforced his lines north of the James and, on September 30, he counterattacked unsuccessfully.
 The Federals entrenched, and the Confederates erected a new line of works cutting off the captured forts.
 As Grant anticipated, Lee shifted troops to meet the threat against Richmond, weakening his lines at Petersburg.